Rajan P. Dev: Film career

 Dev launched his film career with Ente Mamattikkuttiyammakku (1983), directed by Fazil.
 When his superhit play Kattukuthira was made into a film, the role went to Thilakan.
 Dev expressed his disappointment on this in a magazine interview, which caught the attention of director Thampy Kannanthanam.
 He invited Dev to play the villain role of Carlos in his film Indrajaalam (1990), starring Mohanlal.
 Just like his character Kochuvava, Carlos also became immensely popular so much so that for some years since then Dev was often referred to as Carlos, much like Keerikkadan Jose another popular villain character of that time.
 The role of Carlos proved to be career-defining for Dev, as he was showered with villain roles in a number of films.

 Several of Dev's villain roles had a touch of comedy, but he could not get out of the typical villain character mould.
 He got a break from this with Aniyan Bava Chetan Bava (1995), directed by Rajasenan, in which he played Aniyan Bava, the younger brother to Chettan Bava, played by Narendra Prasad.
 The film established his versatility.
 He went on to act in full-fledged comedy roles after it, most notably in the films Sphadikam (1995), Thommanum Makkalum (2005) and Chota Mumbai (2007).
 He still continued to act his signature villain roles.
 He expanded his career to Tamil, Telugu and Kannada films starting with Gentleman (1993), directed by S. Shankar.
 He acted in over 50 films in those languages, most of which were villain roles.
 Out of about 800 films he acted in, many of the roles he played were of corrupt police officer, minister, etc., another testimonial to the several typecast roles he had to act in.
 Dev has directed three films: Achammakuttiyude Achayan (1998), Maniyarakkallan and Achante Kochumolku (2003).
 He was planned to direct two more films titled Kayal Rajavu and Simham, starring Mammootty and Prithviraj, respectively.

-Death
+Illness and death

-Rajan P. Dev suffered from various disease like diabetes and liver cirrhosis during his last times.
+Rajan P. Dev suffered from various disease like diabetes and liver cirrhosis during his final years.
 He was admitted to hospital many times due to these problems.
 He also lost his sight due to diabetes, and suffered without seeing camera during many shootings.
 On 26 July 2009, he vomited high amounts of blood at his home in Angamaly, and was admitted to Little Flower Hospital near his home.
 Later, he was shifted to Lake Shore Hospital in Kochi for advanced treatment, where he died on 29 July, aged 58.
 The last film that he had acted in was Ringtone, directed by Ajmal.